remidinishanth/golang_learnings/README.md

 fmt.Printf("%s", bs) // Output: Go
 ```

-`%s` converts the bute slice to a string
+`%s` converts the byte slice to a string

 ```go
 s := "Wow look at me"